EllyC20/ms3-beauty-buys/TESTING.md

     - This was tested by visiting the deployed site and attempting to search for a product, an error occured which is detailed in problems encountered.
 Once fixed, I searched again and got the expected results.
 * There should be pagination at the bottom of the page displaying page numbers allowing the user to navigate easily.
 There should be six reviews per page.
     - This was tested by visiting the deployed site and visually inspecting this.
 A visual inspection confirmed pagination was there.
 I added 5 "testing" reviews to ensure pages would be added as the reviews increased and this behaviour was confirmed.
+* There should be cards to display the review content, these should be expandable and "reveal" information.
+The user should also be able to close them.
+    - To test the Reviews page the deployed site was visited and I clicked the down arrow within the card to expand more.
+Upon doing this, the review information was revealed, to close the information I clicked the up arrow and the card collapsed.

 **Register**

 While testing the Register page I expect the following things to occur;

 * The user should be asked to provide a username and password.
 The username and password must match a pattern that accepts letters and numbers and no spaces.
-    - This was tested by visiting the deployed site and attempting to invalid usernames.
+    - This was tested by visiting the deployed site and attempting to input invalid usernames.
 I attempted to register a username with spaces only and this was not allowed.
     - I attempted to register a password with spaces only and this was not allowed.
     - I attempted to register a username and a password containing a space and this was not allowed.
 * After a successful registration the user should be directed to their new profile.